JacksonKuo/blog/_posts/2026-5-31-gh-ruleset-codeowners.markdown

 #### Use Cases
 * Monorepos
     * Monorepos are interesting.
 Paths that have a code owners are protected.
 Paths that don't have code owners, will accept an approver from anyone with WRITE perms.
-You could have a wildcard path as a fallthrough mechanism.
+You could have a wildcard path as a fallthrough mechanism
 * Branches
     * The CO applies to the specific branch.
 What does this mean?
-It means the ruleset needs to point to a specific branches
+It means the ruleset needs to point to a specific branch
     * `default branch/main/master` - target branches to set
     * Don't set CO Approvals on feature branches, since those don't need branch protections
 * Single user repos
-    * Ideally single user repos have tied to a GH team
+    * Ideally single user repos are tied to a GH team
     * Using `@username` wouldn't help since you need an approval that's different than the PR author
 * Non-prod repos
     * Hmm, do non-prod repos need code owner approvals?
-Hmm, well non-prod doesn't need approvals in general, soo no.
+Hmm, well non-prod doesn't need approvals in general, sooo no.
 * External contributors
-    * A `ext-<org>-<team>` team might work, if there are teams available.
+    * A `ext-<org>-<team>` team might work, if there are team structure available.
 The idea that if someone leaves, the team still owns the repo still makes sense in this case.
-Would need a mapping of external contributors to create teams.
+Would need a mapping of external contributors to external orgs + teams.
 Optionally, external contributors could be added as a username.
 The main diff between the two is external-contributors may not be on SSO.

 #### Ruleset Construction
 Assuming we're using custom properties + `Require review from Code Owners`, what would we need?

+* Bypass list:
+    * Organization admin
+* Target repositories
-`Repositories matching a filter` + `props.codeowners:true`
+    * Repositories matching a filter
+        * `fork:false`

-> Todo: workshop this section more
+        * `props.codeowners:true`? # Todo: workshop this section more
+* Target branches
+    * Include default branch
+    * Include by pattern
+        * `main`
+        * `master`
+* Branch rules
+    * Require a pull request before merging
+        * Required approvals: 1
+        * Require review from Code Owners

 #### Exceptions
 * Exemptions